Jennifer Lopez: Cultural influence

 Described by scholar Helene A. Shugart of the University of Utah as "arguably the most visible Latina in contemporary mainstream popular culture", Lopez has been the subject of considerable academic analysis, including in relation to ethnicity, class, "body politics", race, Latin culture, and gender.
 While credited with opening "the door to [Latino culture having a] broader appeal", Lopez has also been a polarizing figure, generating "often vehement disagreement about what is and isn't Latino."
 According to journalist Jesús Triviño Alarcón, Lopez "widened the scope of what it means to be Latina by simply being her.
 You don’t have to speak perfect Spanish, or Spanish at all, to be proud of your roots."

 As a result of the public emphasis on her curvaceous figure, Lopez has been credited with influencing a shift in cultural beauty standards.
 The surge in popularity of buttock augmentation surgery in the early 2000s was attributed to Lopez.
 In Latin Sensations (2001), Herón Marquez wrote: "Because she wasn't rail thin, Lopez had broken the mold ...
 Suddenly, it was okay for women to have hips, curves, and a big backside."
 This has been considered a sign of Lopez's social power in "changing cultural standards within the mainstream media as a whole".

 In 2014, scientists named a species of aquatic mite found in Puerto Rico, Litarachna lopezae, after Lopez.
 In Tok Pisin, a language spoken in Papua New Guinea, the term palopa is used to describe non-heteronormative people whose identities may correlate with those who, in Western contexts, identify as part of the LGBTQ+ community.
+The term is a contraction of Jennifer Lopez, which was used as a coded expression within the community.
 In 2019, she was presented with keys to the city of Miami Beach, where July 24 was declared "Jennifer Lopez Day".